-A sunroom already benefits from natural lighting, so now you need to focus on finding the perfect furniture and accessories to bring your space together.
+One of the best features of a sunroom is the incredible amount of natural light that comes into the room throughout the day.
+In a city like Calgary that receives over 300 sunny days every year, this can mean that you’ll spend every waking hour in your sunroom.
+This means that you need to focus on finding the perfect furniture and accessories to bring your space together to make use of all this natural lighting.
 You can try and blend the room with the rest of your house or make your sunroom a separate special place of its own.
 No matter your decision, we have some tips to get you started!

 Dinner Party Central